-Arrested in NY, Full Tilt Poker CEO accused of huge credit card Ponzi scheme
+Arrested in NY, Full Tilt Poker CEO Raymond Bitar is accused in a new federal indictment of miltimillion-dollar credit card-based Ponzi scheme

 Raymond Bitar, 40, CEO of Full Tilt Poker, was arrested Monday at John F. Kennedy International Airport in New York.
 Though the net was tightening around him, he and his lawyers said he voluntarily returned to the United States from Ireland.